 Along the way we’ll witness one of North America’s greatest wildlife spectacles, as tens of thousands of geese, ducks, and cranes fill the air at Bosque del Apache National Wildlife Refuge.
 We’ll have ample opportunities to study New Mexico’s many wintering sparrows and raptors, and hope to encounter all three species of North American rosy-finches high on snowy mountaintops.

 We will have two bases for this five-day Rendezvous.
 We will start in Albuquerque and stay at Hotel Albuquerque at Old Town.
 Next, we will travel to Socorro and stay at the Holiday Inn Express.
-Our BWD staffers on this Rendezvous will be New Mexico native, expert guide, and Redstart manager Raymond VanBuskirk; highly skilled bird and nature photographer, who happens to be our production director, Bruce Wunderlich; guide on several Rendezvous and editor of our magazine, Dawn Hewitt; and our events manager, Emily Jones.
+Our BWD staffers on this Rendezvous will be New Mexico native, expert guide, and Redstart manager Raymond VanBuskirk; highly skilled bird and nature photographer, who happens to be our production director, Bruce Wunderlich; guide on several Rendezvous and editor of our magazine, Dawn Hewitt; and our events manager, Emily Nichols.

 CHECK OUT WHAT’S ON THE AGENDA EACH DAY: